clapinton/expense-trackster/README.md

 Having a Reports model also gives us the option of trackability (we can see who generated each report, when and what set of filters was used).
 This is more important for auditing purposes, which is a more advanced feature for project at this point.

+Date filters on the report are input as simple `YYYY-MM-DD`, while the Expense's `datetime` is `YYYY-MM-DD-T`, with time being in UTC.
+That means the filter's `to_date` will be non-inclusive, since `to_date` is seen as `00:00:00`.
+Therefore, we need to append `23:59:59` in order to make sure we include the `to_date` filter.
+That is done with the `#append_time_of_day` method inside the Report model.
+See below under **Improvements and Known bugs** for a different approach to this issue.

 ## Testing